jedisct1/libsodium-doc/public-key_cryptography/sealed_boxes.md

 Every message is encrypted using an ephemeral key pair, whose secret part is destroyed right after the encryption process.

-Without knowing the secret key used for a given message, the sender cannot decrypt its own message later on.
+Without knowing the secret key used for a given message, the sender cannot decrypt its own message later.
 And without additional data, a message cannot be correlated with the identity of its sender.

 ## Usage